AlexsLemonade/reproducible-research/setup_instructions/mac_installation_instructions.md

 <img src="screenshots/mac/open_terminal.png" alt="Search for Terminal in Mac Spotlight" width="300">

-> A note on using Terminal: Terminal will likely (and often atwhen you first start using it!) prompt you messages like, "Terminal would like to access files on Desktop."
+> A note on using Terminal: Terminal will likely (and often when you first start using it!) prompt you with messages like, "Terminal would like to access files on Desktop."
 > If/when you see this message, _always agree_!
 > Agreeing allows your Terminal to access your computer's file system.